-- Hopeless Boss Fight: When he's actually fought as as part of the story in the third game, there's no way of getting rid of his LifeAura and thus he literally invincible.
+- Hopeless Boss Fight: When he's actually fought as as part of the story in the third game, there's no way of getting rid of his LifeAura and thus he is literally invincible.
 Even battle chips and abilities that grant invincibility won't help, as his attacks in the fight ignore it.
 It IS possible to bring his HP to 1 via poison chips, but they won't delete him, rendering the fight as this no matter what.

 - Identity Amnesia: After returning from deletion in being consumed by Alpha in the fourth game, Bass shows no recollection of any past events, and even speaks in a slightly different manner — slower, and more deliberate.
 However, he is compelled to return to MegaMan and challenge him every time he detects him.

 - What he did in the last episode of Stream would have been truly despicable... except he did it to Slur, so it's awesome!

 - Then there's the moment where he kills Dr. Regal in the manga by somehow blowing up the submarine he was escaping in.